Alex Groza

 Alex John Groza (October 7, 1926 – January 21, 1995) was an American professional basketball player from Martins Ferry, Ohio.
-Resulting from the CCNY point shaving scandal, Groza was banned from the National Basketball Association (NBA) for life in 1951.
+As a result of the 1951 college basketball point-shaving scandal, Groza was banned from the National Basketball Association (NBA) for life.
 In college, he won two NCAA championships as captain of the University of Kentucky Wildcats, and was a two-time All-NBA player for the Indianapolis Olympians before his career abruptly ended.

 Early life

 Groza grew up in Martins Ferry, Ohio and attended Martins Ferry High School.
 He was the brother of future Pro Football Hall-of-Famer Lou Groza.

 Alex Groza led the Purple Riders to two undefeated regular seasons and to the Ohio state tournament both years, as Martins Ferry finished 24–1 in 1943 and 26–1 in 1944.
 In 1944, he scored 628 points, including 41 in one game, and was named first-team All-Ohio.

+Groza was partway through the 1944–1945 season when he entered the United States Army for World War II in January 1945.
+Stationed at Fort Hood, Texas, he worked in a military hospital and played for the base's basketball team.
+He was discharged as a Technician Fourth Grade (TEC 4).

 College career

 A jersey honoring Groza hangs in Rupp Arena.

 Groza was the captain and center of the "Fabulous Five" that won the 1948 and 1949 NCAA Men's Basketball Championships, as well as the leading scorer on the gold medal-winning 1948 US Olympic basketball team.
 Groza was three-time All-American and All-SEC, and two-time NCAA Final Four Most Outstanding Player.